 I thought I could be happy being primarily with men, so I didn’t think my sexuality would ever have to come to light.
 But in my late twenties, I began noticing a shift, feeling less interested in men and increasingly interested in women.
 I did some reading and learned about the concept of sexual fluidity and how our sexuality can change over time.

-Recently, I have been public about dating a woman for the first time in my life.
-I’ve gone through a major change in identity, and while I don’t know what label best describes me these days, I don’t really care, because it feels good to just be the authentic version of myself rather than the one I thought the world wanted me to be.
+Eventually, I went public about dating a woman for the first time in my life.
+I’ve gone through a major change in identity, and while I don’t know what label best describes me these days (I’ve become fond of “queer”), I don’t really care, because it feels good to just be the authentic version of myself rather than the one I thought the world wanted me to be.

 As I’ve gotten more involved in the LGBTQIA community, I’ve been so moved and amazed by all of the stories I’ve heard about the coming out journey and the path to living authentically.
 Everyone’s experience is unique, some much more challenging than others.
 But we have all had to find the courage to admit to ourselves that we are somehow “different” and come to terms with our identity.
 We have all had to find the strength to let go of others’ expectations for us, to come out to the world, and begin living our truth, despite the possible repercussions.
 And once we get to the other side, some of us are eventually able to feel empowered and cultivate a sense of pride in who we are and how we got here.